I lost 3 stone in 6 months and saw my menopausal symptoms disappear with this gentle form of exercise I can do in my PJs

 Working hard but stomach still not resembling a washboard?
 It’s time to bring in the experts…

-Hardly joyful news if you have a few pounds to lose, but don’t panic if you’re developing a paunch- the following could explain why you’re accumulating belly fat, and tips from nutritionist and yoga teacher Libby Limon and fitness specialist Lucy Miller could help you to whittle down your waist once and for all.
+Hardly joyful news if you have a few pounds to lose, but don’t panic if you’re developing a paunch - there are reasons that could explain why you’re accumulating belly fat.

 “Cortisol, the stress hormone, plays a part in laying down central adipose tissue (belly fat), so if you are in a stressed state then it will be very hard to shift.
 Stress can come from many sources- emotional strain, conflict at work or relationship trouble.
 Destress by building in yoga practice and mindfulness to your daily routine.”

-“Cortisol is also implemented, alongside insulin, in blood sugar control, so a high sugar diet can cause belly fat to stick fast even if you’re restricting calories and trying to lose weight (excessive calorie restriction isn’t something I would recommend anyway.”
+"A high sugar diet can cause belly fat to stick fast even if you’re restricting calories and trying to lose weight, thought excessive calorie restriction isn’t something I would recommend," says Libby.

-First things first, never put pressure on yourself to spring back into shape, and definitely don’t rush things (that goes for weight loss full stop).
+First things first, never put pressure on yourself to spring back to your pre-baby body and definitely don’t rush things (that goes for weight loss full stop).
 Your belly has just housed new life and brought a wonder into the world; cut it, and more importantly, yourself, some slack.
 Up your activity levels slowly- Lucy advocates patience and TLC:

 Post-baby or not, overdoing it is never good…